 It is possible to file for legal separation in California without meeting these residency requirements and, once you meet the prescribed timeline, you may amend your petition for legal separation to that of divorce.

 Filing for legal separation allows you to petition the court for many of the same orders you might ask for in a divorce case, including those related to child custody and visitation, child support, and spousal support.
 You can even sign formal separation agreements, which lay out the financial terms of your separation, including whether certain assets should be treated as separate or community property.
 If you opt for a legal separation, however, you will need to take additional steps to secure a divorce.

 Before making the decision to divorce, it can be helpful to ask yourself if you and your spouse are sure that you want to end the marriage.
 Sometimes one spouse or both spouses need time to really contemplate whether the marriage can be saved.

 A separation allows couples to take time apart and “try out” single life for a while.
 This break can also be valuable in allowing one spouse to “catch up” to the other who has begun to move on more quickly from the relationship.
 This separation may also be a valuable time for marital counseling, in which the couple can work on communication and any other issues that have contributed to problems in the marriage.
 In addition, this trial period is a good time for the children of the marriage to adjust to the idea of divorce.

 This information is provided for general educational purposes only.
 It is not intended as specific legal advice for any particular case.

-For more specific information, please contact a Legal Separation Attorney at Zonder Family Law Group for a consultation.
+For more specific information, please contact a Legal Separation Attorney at Zonder Family Law Group.
 If you are in Santa Barbara or Ventura County, call 805-777-7740.
 If you are in Los Angeles County, call 818-877-0001.
 ZFLG is deeply committed to helping clients resolve the conflicts that arise in the course of the divorce.